emreodabas/kubectl-plugins/README.md

   ##   **`bulk get`**
  `bulk .. get` is a easy way to get selected fields's values for given resource types.
- `bulk .. get` is automatically get resources name, you don't need to add for all command
+ `bulk .. get` is automatically get resources name, you don't need to add for all command !!Warning!! `bulk .. get` create a temporary file in path for performance.

   <details>
   <summary><b>Usage</b></summary>